Table of Contents

 The Needlestick Safety and Prevention Act was amended in the year 2000 to address the growing needle stick and sharp injury accidents in the US.
 The act demands an employer to provide a safe work environment to the employees along with adequate employee training.

 As per the Needle stick Safety and Prevention Act, OSHA revised its Bloodborne Pathogens Standards in the year 2001.
-24 states and two territories that follow OSHA-approved state programs follow the revised standard.
+24 states and two territories that follow OSHA needlestick protocol state programs follow the revised standard.
 This includes both non-healthcare and healthcare activities.
 But it is not applicable to public sector employees.

 Some states in the US follow the law of the State Needle Safety Legislation.
 This law covers provisions that are not included in the federal OSHA Bloodborne Pathogen standard.
-The state law also covers public employees not regulated by OSHA.
+The state law also covers public employees not regulated by needle stick injury protocol OSHA.

 Needle stick injury protocols in the state law emphasize the following requirements:

 - Listing of safety devices as engineering controls